harness/ff-nodejs-server-sdk/README.md

 ```

 ### Running with docker
-If you don't have the right version of python installed locally, or don't want to install the dependencies you can
+If you don't have the right version of nodejs installed locally, or don't want to install the dependencies you can
 use docker to get started quickly.

 ```bash